rahulsgh21/test/README.md

 # test
-test repository for git commands demonstration.
+Test repository for git commands demonstration--
+In this demonstration we would learn everything relating to git bash.